night0721/auth-bot/README.md

 cd auth-bot
 npm install
 ```
-### 8. Create a .env file and paste the code below, replace XXX with the value you have copied above
+### 8. Create a .env file and paste the code below
+Replace XXX with the value you have copied in (1, 2, 5)
 ```Dotenv
 TOKEN=XXX
 CLIENT_ID=XXX